neondatabase/website/content/docs/manage/endpoints.md

 2. **Review connection patterns**

    - Ensure that no applications are sending frequent, unnecessary connection requests.
-   - Consider batching connections if possible, or use a [connection pooling](/docs/connect/connection-pooling) to limit persistent connections.
+   - Consider batching connections if possible, or use [connection pooling](/docs/connect/connection-pooling) to limit persistent connections.

 3. **Optimize any background jobs**